NFL Players Are Dictating Their Own Terms. Good.

-Wide receiver Antonio Brown did.
-After months of friction with the Pittsburgh Steelers, where he was a key piece of the offense, and with quarterback Ben Roethlisberger, Brown pushed his way out of the team.
+The wide receiver Antonio Brown did.
+After months of friction with the Pittsburgh Steelers, where he was a key piece of the offense, and with the quarterback Ben Roethlisberger, Brown pushed his way out of the team.
 Last week, the Steelers dealt him to the Oakland Raiders.

 Read: The NFL’s concussion cover-up